Moving Targets (Penetration album)

-Moving Targets is the debut studio album by English band Penetration, released in 1978 by record label Virgin.
+Moving Targets is the debut studio album by English band Penetration, released in 1978 on Virgin.

 Reception

 AllMusic wrote: "Penetration's debut album stands among the very last true greats of the first wave of British punk offerings."
 Trouser Press wrote: "Penetration's debut LP mixes expansive creations and direct punk-outs, all done with flair and originality.
 Unlike other LPs by young bands of this era, Moving Targets still sounds surprisingly fresh."